On the differential structure of metric measure spaces and applications: Laplacian

-It is natural to think that the right condition to add to $CD(K,N)$ spaces in order to enforce a Riemannian-like behavior on small scales and to rule out Finsler geometries, is infinitesimal Hilbertianity.
-Yet, from the technical point of view it is not so clear whether this is sufficient or not to derive the expected properties of the heat flow (e.g., $K$-contractivity of $W_2$ along two flows): the first attempt in this direction has been done in \cite{Ambrosio-Gigli-Savare11bis}, where infinitesimal Hilbertianity was enforced with a notion of $K$-geodesic convexity of the entropy stronger than the standard one (see Definition \ref{def:rcd} below and Theorem \ref{thm:rcd} for a - non complete - overview of the results of \cite{Ambrosio-Gigli-Savare11bis}).
-Recent results by Rajala (see \cite{Rajala11bis}) suggest that infinitesimal Hilbertianity plus $CD(K,\infty)$ are actually sufficient to recover all the properties obtained in \cite{Ambrosio-Gigli-Savare11bis}, without any strengthening of the curvature condition, but the situation, as of today, is not yet completely clear. }\fr\end{remark} We start proving that infinitesimal Hilbertianity can be checked by looking at the symmetry of the map $\s^2\ni f,g\mapsto Df(\nabla g)$.
+It is natural to think that the right condition to add to $\CD(K,N)$ spaces in order to enforce a Riemannian-like behavior on small scales and to rule out Finsler geometries, is infinitesimal Hilbertianity.
+Yet, from the technical point of view it is not so clear whether this is sufficient or not to derive the expected properties of the heat flow (e.g., $K$-contractivity of $W_2$ along two flows): the first attempt in this direction has been done in \cite{Ambrosio-Gigli-Savare11bis}, where infinitesimal Hilbertianity was enforced with a notion of $K$-geodesic convexity of the entropy stronger than the standard one (see Definition \ref{def:rcd} below and Theorem \ref{thm:rcd} for a - non-complete - overview of the results of \cite{Ambrosio-Gigli-Savare11bis}).
+Recent results by Rajala (see \cite{Rajala11bis}) suggest that infinitesimal Hilbertianity plus $\CD(K,\infty)$ are actually sufficient to recover all the properties obtained in \cite{Ambrosio-Gigli-Savare11bis}, without any strengthening of the curvature condition, but the situation, as of today, is not yet completely clear\footnote{this turned out to be true: in the recent paper \cite{AmbrosioGigliMondinoRajala12} it has been shown that infinitesimal Hilbertianity plus $\CD(K,\infty)$ is sufficient to deduce all the properties of the heat flow stated in \cite{Ambrosio-Gigli-Savare11bis}}. }\fr\end{remark} We start proving that infinitesimal Hilbertianity can be checked by looking at the symmetry of the map $\s^2\ni f,g\mapsto Df(\nabla g)$.
 The proof follows the same lines of Section 4.3 of \cite{Ambrosio-Gigli-Savare11bis}. \begin{proposition} Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms}.
-Then it is an infinitesimally Hilbertian space if and only if it is 2-infinitesimally strictly convex and for every $f,g\in\s^2_{loc}(X,\sfd,\mm)$ it holds
+Then it is an infinitesimally Hilbertian space if and only if it is 2-infinitesimally strictly convex and for every $f,g\in\s^2_{\rm loc}(X,\sfd,\mm)$ it holds

 \end{proposition} \begin{proof} Assume at first that the space is 2-infinitesimally strictly convex and that \eqref{eq:simmetrico} holds.
 Fix $f,g\in\s^2(X,\sfd,\mm)$ and notice that

 having used the linearity of the differential (Corollary \ref{cor:dfgg}) in the last step.
 Exchange $f$ with $-f$ and add up to conclude.